 7. Closed Control Loop Automation¶

 Closed loop control is provided by cooperation among a number of design time and runtime elements.
-The Runtime loop starts with Data Collection, Analytics and Events (DCAE) and then moves through the loop of micro-services like Homes for event detection, Policy for determining actions, and finally controllers and orchestrators to implement actions CLAMP is used to monitor the loops themselves.
+The Runtime loop starts with Data Collection, Analytics and Events (DCAE) and then moves through the loop of micro-services like Holmes for event detection, Policy for determining actions, and finally controllers and orchestrators to implement actions CLAMP is used to monitor the loops themselves.
 CLAMP, Policy and DCAE all have design time aspects to support the creation of the loops.

 We refer to this automation pattern as “closed control loop automation” in that it provides the necessary automation to proactively respond to network and service conditions without human intervention.
 A high-level schematic of the “closed control loop automation” and the various phases within the service lifecycle using the automation is depicted in Figure 3.